-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 Unidentified Analyst

-While this quarter our capacity this year, our capital expenditure increased a lot.
-So I would like to know what is optimal economical capacity at the end of this year and how much will it increase in the next year.
-And my second question is about [indiscernible] as I see the price competition is quite intense and we have obtained better financial results than our competitors as well as our market share growth.
-So how that next year strategy will you be more aggressive on price and increase the market share?
+My first question is about capacity.
+This year, our capital expenditure increased a lot.
+So I would like to know what is our optimal economical capacity in the end of this year.
+And how much will it increase in the end of next year?
+And my second question is about our price strategy.
+As we see this year's price competition is quite intense, and we have some better financial results than our competitors as well as our market share growth, so how about next year's strategy?
+Will we be more aggressive on price and increase the speed of market share?
 Okay.
-That's my questions.
-Thank you.
+That's my question.

+Regarding the capacity, first of all, the statistics.
+This year, we are looking at an optimum level of production daily of 17 million.
+And next year, we are expecting to be somewhere around 80 million to 85 million.
+The investment, first of all, is, yes, indeed, for our express core businesses.
+We are investing in facilities, automation and also upgrade from of our existing sorting centers for their automation and also the scale.
+And also, the CapEx is related to our investment for developing comprehensive service logistic park, for example.
+Some of the land that we are purchasing and designing now are not only for express delivery itself.

+We are looking to build a facility that is catering for multi-purpose logistic needs.
+For example, we do have the LTL businesses, and we also are building resources for the warehouse -- the in-warehouse processing and also delivery.
+We are strategically placing the resources needed or assets needed for co-chain operations.
+All these comprehensive logistic capability require larger tracts of land.
+And its advantage is for them to be housed under same roof, hence, better cost efficiency as well as timeliness.
+We are able to provide differentiated, time-definite products at a lower cost.

 Sophie Li

-My question is regarding company strategy.
-So if we look at the sequential trend in the third quarter, the price did show some recovery, but at the same time, company's market share declined slightly from the second quarter. so does it mean that the strategy is switched from market share focus to profitability focus and then going into mid next year as the completion got increase, what will be company strategy of how to balance between the market share the profitability?
-Thank you.

-Our strategy has not changed and the third quarter results are consistent with our strategy.
-Indeed if you look at just prior to that quarter, the percentage of market share is lower than the second quarter, but you need to look at the seasonal differences.
-If you look at the trend from last year, by quarter market share is fluctuated.
-If you look at the total year to date, our market share has consistently expanding.
-Indeed this year, we have expanded more than last -- this quarter, we have expanded more than last quarter 1.9 points versus 1.6 points last quarter if I remember correctly.
+Our strategy has not changed, and the third quarter results are consistent with our strategy.
+Indeed, if you look at just by that quarter, the percentage of market share is lower than the second quarter.
+But you need to look at the seasonal differences, if you look at the trend from last year, by quarter, market share is fluctuated.
+If you look at the total year-to-date, our market share has consistently expanding.
+Indeed, this year, we have expanded more than last -- this quarter, we have expanded more than last quarter, 1.9 points versus 1.6 points last quarter, if I remember correctly.
+And so again, our strategy has not changed.

-And so again our strategy has not changed.
-We are and historically maintaining the balance between the three, the volume, the quality of services and also profitability.
-This year we are focusing more on prioritizing the volume gain of the market share and we accelerated the growth in order to further widen the gap of our lead and going forward into next year, it will be the same if not more focused on volume growth because again as the previous question that we answered, we do like to accelerate and take opportunity to bring forward the turning point.
+We are historically maintaining the balance between the 3, the volume, the quality of services and also profitability.
+This year, we are focusing more of prioritizing the volume gain, the market share, and we accelerated the growth in order to further widen the gap of our lead.
+And going forward into next year, it will be the same, if not more focused on volume growth because, again, as the previous question that we answered, we do like to accelerate and take opportunity to bring forward the turning point.

 Operator